|

 selecting items, navigating the windows and shortcuts for

+activating various buttons within the window.
 The commands are simply too numerous to list here.
 There

 is definitely a lot of thought behind all this new System